If there are things about credit you don’t understand, you’re not alone. Here are your top 10 questions about credit answered:

 Credit missteps such as accounts past due 30 days or more and accounts that end up in collections remain on your credit report for seven years.
 Bankruptcy remains on your credit report for ten years

 You can file a dispute with the credit bureau if you find any errors on any of your credit reports.
-An easier option is to let Dovly’s automated credit repair engine track, manage and fix your credit.
-Get in touch with us today and find out how Dovly can help you be proactive about taking charge of your credit.
+An easier option is to let Dovly’s AI credit engine track, manage and fix your credit.
+Try it risk-free with our free membership tier.